kayeungadrian-tam/py_decorators/docs/reference/info.rst

-The :func:`timeit` function is a decorator that measures the memory usage of a function and logs this information.
+The :code:`@memoryit` function is a decorator that measures the memory usage of a function and logs this information.
 It wraps the function with a new function that measures the memory and logs the result.

 **usage**